tonyidiculla/ff-orgn-6820/README.md

 ## Privilege and role system

-This application integrates with the `public.platform_roles` and `public.user_to_role_assignment` tables to provide fine-grained role-based access control across the platform.
+This application integrates with the `public.platform_roles` and `public.user_expertise_assignment` tables to provide fine-grained role-based access control across the platform.

 ### Privilege hierarchy